Our story is one of family.

 And thus, Corrigan Moving Systems was born.

 World War II presented a great challenge to Frank and Corrigan Moving because of the difficulty of finding good help during the war years.
-During the war years, Frank became ill from the stresses of running the business.
+During this time, Frank became ill from the stresses of running the business.
 To help support the family, Frank’s eldest son, Paul Corrigan, was summoned back from the Air Force in 1945 to run the small family moving company.
 Paul had always dreamed of going to college but instead took over the company, putting himself through the ‘school of hard knocks.’

 Paul proved to be a gifted business leader, and under his guidance Corrigan began to grow and expand.
 In 1949, Corrigan joined United Van Lines because the idea of being part of an agency-owned van line appealed to Paul.
 The co-op structure gives agents like Corrigan control over the direction of the van line.

 Over the next four decades, the Corrigan family expanded along with the business.
 Paul married Kathleen O’Hehir in 1954 and together they raised six children.
 As they grew up, all six of the children worked at Corrigan in some regard, either on the trucks or in the office.

 Corrigan expanded for the first time in 1969 when it opened its second office in Ann Arbor, Michigan.
 Corrigan operated as a two-office business for the next 15 years.
 In 1984, it began a relatively rapid eight-year expansion and acquisition phase, when new branches were opened in Auburn Hills, Toledo, Flint, Bay City and Grand Rapids.
 In 1987, Corrigan purchased a new 87,000 square-foot warehouse and office facility in Farmington Hills and relocated their headquarters from the Dearborn office into the new facility.

 In 1995, Paul’s sons took over the top positions in the moving company.
 David was named President and COO, and Michael was promoted to Executive Vice President.
 Paul Corrigan became Chairman of the Corrigan Board and CEO, and to this day remains actively involved.